level test uses a blood sample to measure the level of cortisol

-- light-headedness or fainting
+- lightheadedness or fainting

 to Prepare for the Cortisol Level Test

-Cortisol levels vary throughout the day.
-Your healthcare provider will usually request that the test is done
+highest in the morning.
+Your doctor will usually request that the test is done

 may request that you not take these drugs before the test is done.
 Cortisol

 - drugs containing estrogen